-Upon paying the application fee, registering on the USDA site, and completing the application, the Heirloom Cacao Preservation Initiative (HCP) Applicant receives an HCP Identification Number.
+Upon registering on the USDA site, and completing the application, the Heirloom Cacao Preservation Initiative (HCP) Applicant receives an HCP Identification Number.
 This number and bean information will be the ONLY information the HCP Lab sees when performing the blind processing and evaluation procedures for the Tasting Panel.

 QUANTITY OF BEANS NEEDED FOR EVALUATION

-The HCP requires six (6) kilograms of cocoa beans – cleaned and dried weight – representing the population of trees and commercial shipment quantity proposed Heirloom designation.
+The HCP requires EIGHT (8) kilograms of cocoa beans – cleaned and dried weight – representing the population of trees and commercial shipment quantity proposed Heirloom designation.
 The HCP defines “cleaned” as having all broken beans and foreign material removed.
 For those Applicants who normally wash and polish beans after drying, the HCP considers washing and polishing part of the cleaning process.

 WHAT KIND OF BEANS SHOULD BE SUBMITTED

 - Fully mature, ripe, un-diseased beans harvested during the normal crop cycle so as to be fully representative of long-term production.

 - Eight kilograms of clean, dried beans will require beans from 40-120 bearing trees representing the population being assessed.
 Trees should be marked or tagged so they can be assessed for genetic diversity at a later time.
 (Genetic evaluation is done after the HCP designates the flavor of the beans as Heirloom.)
 If less than 8kg of clean, dried beans are available, the Applicant must receive agreement in advance from the HCP.